 - The infamous 2012 commercial attempting to introduce Chanel No. 5 to men, consisting of black and white footage of Brad Pitt standing against faded wall paper giving Fauxlosophical Narration.

-- This old ad for the Game Boy Pocket.
-It was nothing short of this and had little to do with the actual product.
-It was shown a few times, but never actually played with or anything.
+- This old ad for the Game Boy Pocket has little to do with the actual product.
 Instead, for a good 30 seconds, we are treated to miniature people doing weird stunts and stuff in or on ordinary household items, including a bunch of hipsters swimming in a jar of alcohol swabs.
 Not until the end do we actually hear the name of the product as "NEW GAME BOY POCKET".
 The mixed song in the background also includes samples from the very ad itself.

 - Boxman, a short-lived early British online music and video retailer, failed largely because its adverts, showing a suited man with a cardboard box over his head dropped into random scenes, completely failed to explain what it was.